MacKinlay Kantor, Multi-platform Writer

 “MacKinlay Kantor was born on February 4, 1904 in Webster City, Iowa, USA as Benjamin MacKinlay Kantor.
 He was a writer and actor, known for The Best Years of Our Lives (1946), Gun Crazy (1950) and Happy Land (1943).
 He was married to Florence Irene Layne.
 He died on October 11, 1977 in Sarasota, Florida, USA.”

 A list of Kantor’s books can be found here: fantasticfiction.com.

 Sarasota County History Center

-We suggest a visit to the MacKinlay Kantor exhibit of his writing room, which has been kept intact at the Sarasota County History Center (at the Chidsey Building, 701 N. Tamiami Trail, Sarasota), according to https://www.wtxl.com/news/florida_news/famous-author-s-writing-room-preserved-in-sarasota.
+We suggest a visit to the MacKinlay Kantor exhibit of his writing room, which has been kept intact and open to the public through the Sarasota County History Center (at the Chidsey Building, 701 N. Tamiami Trail, Sarasota), according to https://www.wtxl.com/news/florida_news/famous-author-s-writing-room-preserved-in-sarasota.

-Sarasota is a popular vacation destination with dozens of fun and family-friendly activities, like the Ringling Circus Museum, Olaf’s ice cream, Yoder’s Amish Village, and swimming at the beach with its fine, smooth, silky sand.
+Sarasota, a beach town on the lovely west coast of Florida, is a popular vacation destination for families.
+It offers dozens of fun activities for all ages to enjoy, like the Ringling Circus Museum, Olaf’s ice cream, Yoder’s Amish Village, and swimming at the beach with its fine, smooth, silky sand.

 This is the third and final stop on Florida Author Adventures Trail #3.